My Dad Left the Hospital

 On a December morning in 2016 my dad, Hank, 68, left the hospital five days after his stroke.
 He was grateful to be alive, but I could tell he was worried how he and my mom would manage with him not working.

-Questions I prepared to Ask the Staff
+Questions to Ask a Doctor

 - What should we know about his condition?
 Any test results?